 Dengue claims four more lives

-At least four dengue patients died, three from Dhaka, in the last 24 hours till yesterday morning.
+At least four dengue patients died, one from outside Dhaka, in the last 24 hours till yesterday morning.

 Comments